ebrinz/monkey-manager/README.md

 A secure, containerized system for processing various types of documents and media:
 - PDF/DOCX sanitization and text extraction
-- Audio transcription using OpenAI's Whisper
+- Audio/Video transcription using OpenAI's Whisper
 - YouTube video download and transcription

 ## Project Structure